Inca Trail Short 2 Days

 Next, we will continue our hike, moving toward a site called Inti Punku (the Sun Gate).
 From this place, we will be able to look down and admire the great beauty of the Inca citadel Machu Picchu!
 Here, the Inca Trail officially ends.

 We will finish our first day’s adventure following the lateral trail in direction to the exit of Machu Picchu where we will take a bus to the town of Aguas Calientes at the base of the mountain.
-We will have dinner there and then rest comfortably at a hotel.
+We will have dinner there and then rest comfortably at a hostel.

 DAY 2: The Most Important Day – Machu Picchu!Today’s Highlights: Your excitement for our rendezvous at Machu Picchu will rise as we are hiking early in the morning through the forest to reach the site before most other tourists – even the other Inca Trail trekkers!
 You will have plenty of time to explore this truly magnificent World Wonder while you enjoy the beautiful sunrise from this once-in-a-lifetime viewpoint.
 Your group will learn about this mystical place in a two-hour guided tour of the ruins.
 Afterwards, you can opt to climb Huayna Picchu or Machupicchu Mountain (if you have pre-booked tickets) or walk to the Inca Bridge (without extra tickets).